-make a half recipe and bake in individual gratins on a baking sheet as shown. make 1/4 of the crumb recipe.
+Make a half recipe and bake in individual gratins on a baking sheet as shown above.
+Sprinkle over 1/4 of the crumb recipe.

 Ingredients